 I met George London at a conference last year, just after I'd published the the original :BaseKB, and he'd told me that he'd successfully loaded :BaseKB Lite, which contains objects that . . .

 Image credit: lincolnblues

 I talk about speed in two senses in this article: (1) the pace of software development, and (2) the speed of software as experienced.
-I do that, because in modern intelligent systems, quite a bit of data science goes into the end product, and the speed of the science tools determines the . . .
+I do that, because in modern intelligent systems, quite a bit of data science goes into the end product, and the speed of the . . .

 IntelliJ Idea Improves Quality Of Life For Java Programmers

 Although it's still rare for management to get it, programmers know that programmers should get the latest and greatest hardware.
 The case is clear: at a lowball price of $70,000 a year, even a %1 speedup is worth $700 a year.